sl-lang/sll/DOCUMENTATION.md

 ##### Description

 Each of the string arguments is treated as a file path.
 This can either be a built-in module name or an external file.
-If the file can not be found, a compile-time error is generated.
+If the file cannot be found, a compile-time error is generated.

 ##### Example